Logo Voyage

 • 26 Baopu Taoist Temple (抱朴道院 Baopu Daoyuan).
 The only Taoist temple in eastern China, also located on the Gem Hill, on the north side of West Lake Scenic Area.
 It is a large architectural complex comprised of different themed halls.
 Every year, many Taoist festivals are held here, and the temple is also very popular with tourists.

-• Cathedral of Immaculate Conception, (圣母无原罪主教座堂 Shengmu Wuyuanzui Zhujiaozuotang) or simply "Catholic Church" (天主堂 Tianzhutang) located at 415 Zhongshan North Rd., near Tianshuiqiao (天水桥) bus-stop.
-It regularly holds holy mass in English every Saturday evening.
+• Cathedral of Immaculate Conception, (圣母无原罪主教座堂 Shengmu Wuyuanzui Zhujiaozuotang) or simply "Catholic Church" (天主堂 Tianzhutang) is at 415 Zhongshan North Rd., near Tianshuiqiao (天水桥) bus stop.
+It holds mass in English every Saturday evening.

 • Chongyi Church, (崇一堂 Chóngyī táng) is one of the largest Protestant churches in China.
 The name, translated into English, means "Worship the one and only true God."
-It was dedicated in 2005 and can accommodate up to 7000 attenders, welcoming many international visitors and guest preachers including Franklin Graham, the son of evangelist Billy Graham.
+It was dedicated in 2005 and can accommodate up to 7,000 attendees, welcoming many international visitors and guest preachers including Franklin Graham, the son of evangelist Billy Graham.

 • Confucius Temple— is a mixture of Confucius Memorial and Stele Forest.
 Hangzhou Confucius Temple is the center of Hangzhou citizens to memorize Confucius and site of holding related ceremonies.
 It is near to Wushan Square and featured of the classical gardens.